uoy-research/CellPhe-data-pipeline/README.md

 To be able to access the outputs on your personal computer, you can map the `bioldata` network drive following the instructions on the [University's documentation](https://support.york.ac.uk/s/article/Filestore-How-to-map-a-drive-Windows), using the path `\\storage.its.york.ac.uk\bioldata\bl-cellphe`.
 **NB: you'll need to either be wired onto the campus network or connected to the VPN to read the network drive**.

-## Settings

-The pipeline currently runs with the default options for segmentation and tracking, although later on we hope to make it possible to configure these.
-As such it might be sensible to suffix output folders with `_default` to indicate these outputs were generated using the default configuration, so later on pipelines experimenting with different parameters can be run and easily compared.

 ## QA/QC